Flowers & Plants air freight from Kazakhstan to China

 Kazakhstan as a Crosstrade Destination

-Kazakhstan is an increasingly important link in crosstrade routes between Europe and Central Asia.
-Almaty (ALA) serves as a regional cargo hub for transshipment to Kyrgyzstan, Tajikistan, and parts of Western China.
+Kazakhstan is becoming an increasingly important link in crosstrade routes between Europe and Central Asia.
+Almaty (ALA) serves as a regional cargo hub for transit to Kyrgyzstan, Tajikistan, and parts of Western China.
 Schiphol regularly routes shipments via Frankfurt or Istanbul to ALA for further local distribution.

-Aircargo.nl maintains agent relationships in Almaty and Astana and can coordinate multimodal routes—air to Almaty followed by road transport to neighboring EAEU countries where it is more economical.
+Aircargo.nl maintains agent relationships in Almaty and Astana and can coordinate multimodal routes — air to Almaty followed by road transport to neighboring EAEU countries where economically viable.

 Cold chain